JitenRaj/java-notes/docs/java-oops/enum/enum.md

 }
 ```

-Each constant (MERCURY, VENUS, etc.) is an instance of the Planet enum, initialized with a specific mass and radius.
-Declaring these constants ensures that the set of values for Planet is fixed and known at compile time.
+Each constant (`MERCURY`, `VENUS`, etc.) is an instance of the `Planet` enum, initialized with a specific mass and radius.
+Declaring these constants ensures that the set of values for `Planet` is fixed and known at compile time.

 ### Constructor and Fields

 Enums in Java can also have fields, methods, and constructors.
-Below is the Planet enum with private fields used to store the mass and radius of each planet:
+Below is the `Planet` enum with private fields used to store the mass and radius of each planet:

 ```java
 public enum Planet {